nronzel/xoracle/README.md

 ### Limitations

 Only works on English language text.
-If the ciphertext is numbers or coordinates of some kind, XORacle will not be able to decrypt the data.
+If the ciphertext is numbers, coordinates of some kind, or any other language, XORacle will not be able to decrypt the data.
 If you'd like other languages, feel free to submit a pull request with a frequency map for the language, and a function that can detect the language.

 ## Testing